eyalron33/babywoolball/noir/verify-1-human-certificate-for-pubkey-name-address/README.md

 ```

 ## Example certificates
-Safecat certificates are now in the prototype stage.
-They contain two lines.
+Safecat certificates contain two lines.
 The first is the certificate itself, and the second is the signature.

 The certificate contains five fields. `x` and `y` are the public key of the person the certificate is issued to. `expdate` is the expiration date of the certificate, denoted in Unix timestamp.